AmingAndrei/violence.website/content/absolutes/blue_rose.md

 Design

-The Blue Rose is structurally similar to the Smith & Wesson Model 500, though extensively modified for specialized use:
+The Blue Rose is structurally similar to the Smith & Wesson Model 500, though extensively modified for specialised use:

 - Two vertically stacked, hexagonal-profile barrels, each fitted with six compensator ports, allowing simultaneous discharge with mitigated recoil and improved muzzle stability.
 - Unlike the standard five-round configuration of its progenitor, the Blue Rose features a six-shot cylinder, supported by an omni-directional crane and cylinder release tab, facilitating ambidextrous handling.